• Skip to primary navigation

 3. Scrape out any feces or dirt.
 An old paint scraper works wonders.

-4. If you can take down the bird house entirely, wash it with a weak solution of one part bleach to nine parts water.
+4. If you can remove the birdhouse entirely, wash it with a weak solution of one bleach to nine parts water.
 Rinse with clean water until all traces of the bleach solution are gone, then leave it open and in the sun to dry out.

-The bleach solution will kill any microorganisms lurking about in the bird house and keep it nice and clean for subsequent broods.
+The bleach solution will kill microorganisms lurking in the birdhouse and keep it nice and clean for subsequent broods.

-We also look around the house and especially under the eaves for other nests, which can come down during snow and ice storms and clog the gutters.
-Here are two Eastern phoebes nests we’ve had over the years – one built under the eaves of the house, on top of a rain gutter, and the other built on the ceiling fan in our front porch.
-We had to duct tape the ceiling fan blades to the roof of the porch so that it stopped spinning around while the eggs were in the nest.
+We also look around the house, especially under the eaves, for other nests that can come down during snow and ice storms and clog the gutters.
+Here are two Eastern phoebes nests we’ve had over the years – one built under the house’s eaves, on top of a rain gutter, and the other built on the ceiling fan in our front porch.
+We had to duct tape the ceiling fan blades to the porch roof so that it stopped spinning around while the eggs were in the nest.
 I always wondered what those babies thought about their spinning cradle!

 birds1